View of Macau from Monte Fort

 I hope this Macau travel guide has helped you to better plan your time in the city!
 Don’t forget that you can get discounted Hong Kong to Macau ferry tickets online ahead of time: click here for Macau Outer Harbor (historic centre) tickets with Turbo Jet or click here for your Hong Kong to Taipa/Cotai ferry tickets!

 Ready to plan your trip to Macau?
-I recommend staying at The Venetian Macau, a sprawling mega complex of shops, a spa, rooms and gambling floor, or more modern Countdown Hotel in the City of Dreams complex.
+I recommend staying at The Venetian Macau, a sprawling mega complex of shops, a spa, rooms and gambling floor, or more modern Countdown Hotel and Grand Hyatt Macau in the City of Dreams complex.
+We also recommend Artyzen Grand Lapa Macau in the city centre which is a modern resort with a stunning pool.
 You can also check out other highly rated hotels in Macau here!

 You might also enjoy these reads: